ykonstant1/Synthesis/README.md

 ## About synthesis

-Synthesis is a zsh script for emulating a coding with higher order functions, lambdas and functional composition in the shell.
+Synthesis is a zsh script for emulating a coding style with higher order functions, lambdas and composition in the shell.

-For example, an elementary fizzbuzz in synthesis would look like
+An elementary fizzbuzz in synthesis would look like
 this:
 ```
 fizzes=77 # however many iterations we want